 Flying into a Global Career

-With three internships and three study abroad trips completed, international business major Jessica Feoli builds a network to help her reach a career in global business development.
+With four internships and three study abroad trips completed, international business major Jessica Feoli builds a network to help her reach a career in global business development.

 By choosing Widener, Jessica gained the support of the university’s industry-connected faculty, staff, and alumni.
-These connections have helped her secure positions with the Philadelphia Phillies, Children’s Hospital of Philadelphia, and UPS.
+These connections have helped her secure positions with the Philadelphia Phillies, Children’s Hospital of Philadelphia, UPS, and Chester Upland Youth Soccer.
 And, they’ve guided her as she embarked on life-changing trips from Europe to the Caribbean.

 Every study abroad trip, every internship opportunity, every volunteer event, every class is contributing to me not only being a better person, but better in business.
 The world of business today requires us to be globally active.
 I know international business is going to take me far. - Jessica Feoli '21